-Running a social media contest can help you expand your audience, engage with readers (and could-be-readers), and get your name and brand featured more prominently online.
+Running a social media contest can be an excellent addition to a book marketing campaign.
+It can help you expand your audience, engage with readers (and could-be-readers), and get your name and brand featured more prominently online.
 If you know the right steps to take to get your contest up and running, it’s easier than you might think to execute successfully.

 1. Set and Understand Your Goals